API errors dashboard

 If a 500 Internal Server Error

-response is caused by an unhandled exception in your code, Apitally captures details about the exception, such as the stack trace and the error message, and includes those in the Details tab of the error modal.
+response is caused by an unhandled exception in your code, Apitally automatically captures the error message and stack trace.

 If you have enabled the Sentry integration for your app, you will also see a link to the Sentry issue that was created for the exception.